Stormbreakerr20/WebSage/README.md

 # Project-WebSage
 WebSage is a RAG chatbot that extracts content from any URL, generates summaries, and enables interaction using AI models.

-Choose between Closed Source (OpenAI) or Open Source (Ollama) for flexible summarization and conversation.
+**Features:**
+- **Website Extraction:** Crawl and extract web page content.
+- **Summarization:** Generate detailed summaries of the extracted content.
+- **Embeddings & Retrieval:** Create embeddings with FAISS for intelligent document retrieval.
+- **Chatbot Interface:** Interact with your content via a conversational agent.